jfinkels/stallings/README.md

 Stallings' Folding Process is Inherently Sequential
 ===================================================

-This file was last updated on 31 January 2013.
+This file was last updated on 15 October 2014.

 Downloading
 -----------